shenwei356/LexicMap/docs/content/tutorials/index/_index.md

       E.g., GCF_000006945.2.fna.gz
         - A regular expression is also available to extract reference id from the file name.
           E.g., `--ref-name-regexp '^(\w{3}_\d{9}\.\d+)'` extracts `GCF_000006945.2` from GenBank assembly file `GCF_000006945.2_ASM694v2_genomic.fna.gz`.
-        - Even if you forgot to use `-N/--ref-name-regexp`, [lexicmap utils edit-genome-ids](https://bioinf.shenwei.me/LexicMap/usage/utils/edit-genome-ids/) can fix this without re-building the index.
+        - Even if you forgot to use `-N/--ref-name-regexp`, [lexicmap utils edit-genome-ids](https://bioinf.shenwei.me/LexicMap/usage/utils/edit-genome-ids/) (available since v0.8.0) can fix this without re-building the index.
     - While if you save *a few* **small** (viral) **complete** genomes (one sequence per genome) in each file, it's feasible as sequence IDs in search result can help to distinguish target genomes.
 2. Run:
     - From a directory with multiple genome files: